jordan-elias/phase-machine/README.md

 A browser-based phase machine inspired by Steve Reich's tape and process compositions.

 Two identical loops play simultaneously.
 One runs slightly faster.
 As they drift apart, the auditory system constructs patterns that don't exist in either loop alone.
-Hold **K** to freeze the offset and run both tapes at the same speed — a feature from Reich's live performance practice that most digital implementations omit.
+Hold **K** to freeze the offset and run both tapes at the same speed.

-**[Read the article](https://www.jordanelias.de/blog/phase-machine/)** — the history of *It's Gonna Rain*, what the sync function reveals about process and agency, and the connection between phase music and therapeutic frameworks.
+**[Read the article](https://www.jordanelias.de/blog/phase-machine/)**: the history of *It's Gonna Rain*, what the sync function reveals about process and agency, and the connection between phase music and therapeutic frameworks.

 ---

 ## How to use

-**Option 1 — use it live**
+**Option 1: use it live**
 The tool is embedded in the article at [jordanelias.de/blog/phase-machine/](https://www.jordanelias.de/blog/phase-machine/).

 **Option 2 — download and open locally**
 Download ZIP → unzip → open `index.html` in any modern browser.
 No internet required after first load (Google Fonts will be absent offline but everything else works).

-**Option 3 — clone**
+**Option 3: clone**
 ```bash
 git clone https://github.com/jordan-elias/phase-machine.git
 cd phase-machine